 In-service distributions also can help you partially mitigate the risk that your company could default on its obligations.
 If you’re not comfortable leaving deferred compensation in the hands of your employer, consider shorter deferral periods.

 Scheduling in-service distributions requires more up-front work than simply deferring all compensation until retirement.
-Here is one strategy for scheduling preretirement distributions:
+Here is a strategy for scheduling preretirement distributions:

 In addition to the tax-efficient strategies outlined above, you should keep in mind that there is always the potential that federal law or your income may affect your tax rate down the line.
 Also, the state you live in may make a difference in how you want to schedule your distributions, because certain states may have lower or higher income tax rates than others.

 One important note: No matter which distribution strategies you choose, it's difficult to change the schedule once you've created it.
 A subsequent distribution election, if allowed by the plan, cannot permit the payment to be paid earlier than originally elected except in cases of extreme hardship, death, or disability—so you can’t simply change your mind and ask for your deferred compensation a year or two earlier than your scheduled distribution date.